shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new.md

      * **Number of counterfactuals** (required): Specify the number of counterfactual examples you want generated per datapoint.
 A minimum of at least 10 should be generated to enable a bar chart view in the dashboard of which features were most perturbed on average to achieve the desired prediction.
      * **Range of value predictions (required)** : Specify for regression scenarios the desired range you want counterfactual examples to have prediction values in.
 For binary classification scenarios, it will automatically be set to generate counterfactuals for the opposite class of each datapoint.
 For multi-classification scenarios, there will be a drop-down to specify which class you want each datapoints to be predicted as.
      * **Specify features to perturb** : By default, all features will be perturbed.
 However, if there are specific features you want perturbed, clicking this will open a panel with the list of features to select.
 (See below)
      * **Generate explanations** : Toggle on and off to generate a model explanation component for your Responsible AI dashboard.
-No configuration is necessary as a default opaque box mimic explainer will be used to generate feature importances.
+No configuration is necessary as a default opaque box mimic explainer will be used to generate feature importance.

 8. Select the **Target feature** and Categorial features from the dropdown, If enabling the **Counterfactual what-if examples** please ensure to provide _Number of counterfactuals_ and _Range of value predictions_.
-Leave the other paramters to default and select **Next** .
+Leave the other parameters to default and select **Next** .

    ![Parameters_debugging](media/parameters_debugging.png)